 The planet Mercury orbits the sun at a fast paced 47.87 km/s.
+After subtracting Earth's velocity of 29.78km per second we have a speed difference of 18.09km per second.
 Although it would not be possible to live anywhere except on the poles due to high temperatures.
-Taking into account that the Earth is orbiting the Sun at 29.78km/s.
-At this speed (18.09 km/s) you would be 0.057 seconds younger per year than if you stayed back on Earth.
+At this speed you would be 0.057 seconds younger per year than if you stayed back on Earth.

-If you were then able to get a satellite such as the ISS to be built around Mercury (obviously with some very effective heat/radiation shielding) You could gain an additional 6km/s in orbital speed giving you a difference of 24.09km/s compare to Earth.
+If you were then able to get a satellite such as the ISS to be built around Mercury (obviously with some very effective heat/radiation shielding) You could gain an additional 6km/s in orbital speed giving you a total of 53.87km/s and a difference of 24.09km per second compared to Earth.

 Workings, Assumptions, Limitations: